iantruslove/clojurescript-mode/README.md

 "\*cljs\*".
 All repl evaluation functions from clojure mode should work.

+* `C-c C-z` jumps to the REPL buffer (creating a REPL process as necessary).
+* `C-c M-n` switches the REPL namespace to that of the current file.
+* `C-c C-e` evaluates the preceding s-expression.

 This does NOT in any way use SLIME, sadly.

 Assumes you've got both lein and cljsbuild already set up (if not, see